espocrm/documentation/administration/entity-manager.md

 ## Update existing entity

-Click `Edit` link on a certain entity.
-You will be able to change labels, default order and an availability of Stream.
+If you click `Edit` link on a certain entity you will be able to change some parameters of that entity.

+* Labels - singular and plural name of the entity.
+* Default order records are sorted by in list views.
+* Stream - whether Stream feature is enabled for this entity.
+* Disabled - check if you don't need this entity in your system.
+* Text Filter Fields - what fields to search in for the main text filter and global search.

 ## Fields

 By clicking `Fields` link you will be moved to the separated page.
 There you will be able to Create new fields or update existing ones.
 There are following types of fields available in Entity Manager:

 * Address - address with street, city, state, postal code and country;
-* Array - list of values, with the ability to select multiple values (not good option if you need to search by this field);
+* Array - list of values, with the ability to select multiple values (not good option if you need to search by this field); users can add their own values if options are not specified.
 * Attachment Multiple - multiple file attachments;
 * Auto-increment - read only generated number;
 * Boolean - checkbox, true of false;